 Deneb’s luminosity and temperature, as well as its small angular diameter of 0.002 arcseconds give a radius about 203 times that of the Sun.
 This makes Deneb one of the largest A-type stars known.

 Before evolving into a supergiant, Deneb was a blue O-type main sequence star with about 23 solar masses.
 It has now stopped fusing hydrogen at its core, but its next stage of evolution is difficult to know.
 It is currently either cooling and expanding to become an exceptionally luminous red supergiant or it will become a luminous blue variable (LBV) or possibly a Wolf-Rayet star.
-Either way, its mass indicates that it will end its life in a supernova explosion within the next few million years.
+Either way, its mass indicates that it will end its life as a supernova within the next few million years.

 Alpha Cygni variables